Best Cotswolds Itinerary | 1 Day in England’s Countryside

 Mobile reception can be sketchy.
 Before you leave each village, type in the next destination so you have an idea of where you are going in case your data goes.

-If you are visiting you can read my guide on the best UK SIM card for tourist.
+If you are visiting you can read my guide on the best UK SIM card for tourists.

 One last thing, there’s limited parking in some of the villages.
 If you can’t find a car park, look for street parking.
 Check for signs to make sure you’re parking legally and don’t need a permit.